ansys/pyaedt-examples/examples/02-aedt_general/components/index.rst

-3D Components
+3D components
 ~~~~~~~~~~~~~

-These examples use PyAEDT to show some 3D Component capabilities
+These examples use PyAEDT to show some 3D component capabilities.

 .. nbgallery::